cd-public/Astarte/README.md

 run and produce as output "human readable" properties, which contain the necessary properties to block any of the exploits seen in Michael's thesis.

 The snapshots are from 5 Sept 2019.
-I do have versions of this files I was iterating over up to 7 Nov 2019, but this snapshot was preserved as the paper was written from it (it was the first to have the coverage I was hoping for).
+I do have versions of these files I was iterating over up to 7 Nov 2019, but this snapshot was preserved as the paper was written from it (it was the first to have the coverage I was hoping for).
 The level of documentation is a bit sparse due to deadline